 Processing Address Changes

-Customers can change their shipping addresses, either through clkbank.com or by contacting you.
+Customers can change their shipping addresses, either by contacting you directly or through their customer account.

-If a customer changes their address through clkbank.com, ClickBank sends you an email notification of the change.
+If a customer changes their address through their customer account, ClickBank sends you an email notification of the change.
 If the customer contacts you, you can use the ClickBank APIs to update their information.

 If an order has already shipped when a customer changes their address, as indicated by a shipping notification, ClickBank advises the customer to contact you directly.